microsoft/pxt-react-extension-template/README.md

 ### Try it out

-Once built, the extension will be hosted on GitHub pages.
+- [ ] Once built, the extension will be hosted on GitHub pages.

 https://githubid.github.io/pxt-extension-name

+- [ ] Go to the MakeCode editor and add this repo as an extension to a project, you should see your button show up in the desired namespace.

+## Update the README

 ## Supported targets